TrustTheVote-Project/BallotStudio/README.md

 System for designing, printing, and scanning paper ballots.

+Ballot Studio is designed to be a core piece of an open source voting system.

 ## Getting Started

 Ballot Studio is in two parts, a Python back end that draws PDF ballots, and a go middle layer that runs a web app with login and database and editing ballot data and scanning ballot images.